An 18-year-old girl in Afghanistan sits at home reading a book.

 Cost of inaction: long-term economic and social collapse

-In a new report, UNICEF warns that every year that Afghanistan restricts girls' and women's participation in secondary education will lock in another cohort of girls who will never enter the skilled labor force — with significant social and economic consequences, according to UNICEF Innocenti's Office of Strategy and Evidence.
+Every year that Afghanistan restricts girls' and women's participation in secondary education will lock in another cohort of girls who will never enter the skilled labor force — with significant social and economic consequences, UNICEF warned in an April 2026 report by UNICEF Innocenti's Office of Strategy and Evidence.
+Banning education for girls and women past sixth grade in Afghanistan — and restricting their access to training and employment — has already caused an estimated 0.5 percent drop in the country's gross domestic product, the report stated.

 Afghanistan since the 2021 Taliban takeover